jaerodyne/jaerodyne-bourbon-demo/README.md

   gem "refills", group: :development
   ```

-3. Rename your application.css to application.scss
+3. Rename your application.css file to application.scss to import all the Bourbon family files.

-4. Watch for changes in app directory:
+4. Watch for changes in app directory.
+This tells you if something imported correctly/incorrectly:
   ```bash
   sass --watch application.scss:app.css
   ```